discedric/netbox_firmware/docs/development/resources.md

 ## GitHub

 - Plugin repository: https://github.com/discedric/netbox_firmware
-- Fork en issue trackers voor bijdrages en bugs
+- Fork and issue trackers for contributions and bugs

 ---

 ## Community

 - NetBox Discuss Forum: https://github.com/netbox-community/netbox/discussions
-- GitHub Discussions (afhankelijk van repo instellingen)
+- GitHub Discussions (depending on repo settings)
-- Stack Overflow (zoek op “netbox” en “django”)
+- Stack Overflow (search for “netbox” and “django”)

 ---

-🛠️ Bij vragen, bugs of feature requests: open altijd een issue op GitHub om bij te dragen aan verbetering!
+🛠️ For questions, bugs, or feature requests: always open an issue on GitHub to contribute to improvement!